-We recommend that students wishing to study at the normal level and complete a Mathematics major in Pure Mathematics do MATH2061 at least one of the other two.
+We recommend that students wishing to study at the normal level and complete a Mathematics major in Pure Mathematics do MATH2061 and at least one of MATH2068 or MATH2069.
 Note that MATH2061 is also recommended for students intending to do a major in applied mathematics.